Unity-Technologies/com.unity.multiplayer.docs/docs/learn/getting-started-boss-room.md

 ## Add the project with Unity Hub

-1. Open Unity Hub.
+1. Open your Unity Hub.
-1. Click **Add**.
+1. Click the dropdown arrow next to **Open**, then select **Add project from disk**.
 1. Select the root folder of the downloaded project.
+For example, `com.unity.multiplayer.samples.coop-0.2.1`.

 <iframe src="https://www.youtube.com/embed/PwPUcj3qwtI?playlist=PwPUcj3qwtI&loop=1&&autoplay=0&controls=1&showinfo=0&mute=1"   width="854px"
         height="480px" className="video-container" frameborder="0" position="relative" allow="accelerometer; autoplay; loop; playlist; clipboard-write; encrypted-media; gyroscope; picture-in-picture"  allowfullscreen=""></iframe>

 :::note
-The first time you open the project, Unity will import all assets, which will take longer than usual - this is normal.
-The Unity MLAPI v0.1.0 Netcodepackage will also be installed with Boss Room.
+The first time you open the project, Unity imports all assets, which will take longer than usual - this is normal.
+The Unity MLAPI v0.1.0 Netcodepackage is also installed with Boss Room.

 **Issues with importing due to parental control software**: If you have issues with importing you may want to check your DNS settings as some ISP parental controls  may block GitHub access.
 For example, see this information on [WebSafe](https://community.virginmedia.com/t5/Networking-and-WiFi/Web-Safe-Breaks-GitHub/td-p/4279652).
 :::